gradle/gradle/design-docs/managed-component-model.md

     * if all methods are abstract, we run the usual validation required for managed properties, and store a `ManagedProperty` instance with the data about the property (we will create a child node for this property); we also record if the getter was annotated with `@Unmanaged`.
     * if some of the methods are abstract, while others have implementations, we fail
   * if there are any methods left in the "arbitrary methods" bucket without an implementation, we fail
-  * we store the information about the `ManagedProperty`'s and the "arbitrary methods" in the `ExtensibleTypeRegistration` object in the `InstanceFactory`, indexed by public type
+  * we store the information about the `ManagedProperty`'s and the "arbitrary methods" in the `ManagedType` object (should probably be cached in `InstanceFactory`, too)

-For non-extensible types that are instantiated via `@Model`, follow the same validation steps, but only based on a public type (there's no internal views, and no default implementation).
-This should happen in the `@Model` rule extractor.

 * **Node initialization** happens similar to how it does now with some changes:

-  * the `ExtensibleNodeInitializer` keeps a reference to the `ExtensibleTypeRegistration`
+  * the `ManagedNodeInitializer` keeps a reference to the `ExtensibleTypeRegistration`
   * during the discovery of the node (`Discover`), projections are created based on the type registration

 * **Viewing the node**